-Mootant's debut release from Chris Cowie fulfills the plan of a samples label first, then record label.
+Mootant's debut release from Chris Cowie fulfils the plan of a samples label first, then a record label.
 Mootants sound leans heavily toward Tech House and gives the nod to the techier side of Deep House and Melodic Techno.
 The brand will be the vehicle for most of Cowie's releases but not limited to, and there are plans to bring in the talents of other artists.
 All record releases will be accompanied by custom-created videos promoted on Mootants Social media, including its Youtube channel.

 Mootant has also embraced the NFT space and currently creating and selling NFT.
 There are plans to develop Mootant NFT's as unique one-off remixes and label artwork collectors cards.

 Producing music for over two decades culminating in over 200 hundred commercial releases Chris Cowie is also responsible for 90% of the releases on seminal and influential Bellboy Records and Hook Recordings in the '90s and 2000s.
 The Bellboy and Hook sound was considered pioneering in the Tech House and Trance genres.
 They were widely respected and often imitated, but the imitators lacked Cowie's signature sound weaving through most of the brand's output.
 His brand of Tech House, incorporating Techno and Deep House elements played by most premier DJ's of the era, also caught the ear of Legendary BBC Radio One DJ John Peel.
 Many consider it an honour if Peel played one of your records; he played many of Cowie's.